Critical exponent: Anisotropy

 There are some anisotropic systems where the correlation length is direction dependent.

 Directed percolation can be also regarded as anisotropic percolation.
 In this case the critical exponents are different and the upper critical dimension is 5.

 Multicritical points

 More complex behavior may occur at multicritical points, at the border or on intersections of critical manifolds.
 They can be reached by tuning the value of two or more parameters, such as temperature and pressure.

 Static versus dynamic properties

 The above examples exclusively refer to the static properties of a critical system.
 However dynamic properties of the system may become critical, too.
 Especially, the characteristic time, τ_{char}, of a system diverges as τ_{char} ∝ ξ ^{z}, with a dynamical exponent z.
 Moreover, the large static universality classes of equivalent models with identical static critical exponents decompose into smaller dynamical universality classes, if one demands that also the dynamical exponents are identical.

-The critical exponents can be computed from conformal field theory.
+The equilibrium critical exponents can be computed from conformal field theory.